nikshrimali/EMLO2/Assignment03/README.md

 https://colab.research.google.com/drive/1Ro7kyrM8gBb_5lLhfjT_q12rg6PGHmUr?usp=sharing
 - Same file is uploaded in github location as well.
 Path - https://github.com/atulgupta01/EMLO/blob/main/Assignment03/EMLO_Assignmen03.ipynb

-** Please note that I did not create pipeline for DVC.
-Rather I did those things manually in jupyter notebook.**
+- Please note that I did not create pipeline for DVC.
+Rather I did those things manually in jupyter notebook.
+- Github is not setup properly for me and hence used "dvc init --no-scm".
+- All the files for DVC are stored in the google drive and I was able to restore those as well.

 5. Upload Tensorboard logs to (https://tensorboard.dev/) and share link to the tensorboard.dev